Freelancing on a Budget

 But until you actually get a video coaching client, you don’t need to buy the service.

-If you do need accounting software—perhaps you have a lot of invoices and want to automate this, or find it hard to keep track of who has paid what—then by all means invest in it.
+If you do need accounting software—perhaps you have a lot of invoices and want to automate this or find it hard to keep track of who has paid what—then, by all means,, invest in it.
 But just because you think you might or because someone else uses it doesn’t mean you have to.
 Buy it when you need it, not before.

 Cultivating clients may require sending letters of introduction to publishers you want to work with or answering questions in an online writers’ group to establish your expertise and perhaps connect with potential clients.

-These things require time and efforts.
+These things require time and effort.
 There aren’t a lot of shortcuts.
-People try to find shortcuts, such as by listing a profile on Upwork and similar places, but for the most part those types of platforms undervalue professional services and pay a pittance.
+People try to find shortcuts, such as by listing a profile on Upwork and similar places, but for the most part, those types of platforms undervalue professional services and pay a pittance.
 Such jobs don’t build your skills or help you build your business.
 Instead of winding up on a treadmill of low-paying work, invest the time in cultivating better-paying clients.

 Investing time and effort instead of money also means being patient, which can be hard when you’re feeling stressed about money.
 This weekend was the first time someone requested to join the Club Ed forums and I didn’t know them from a class I’ve taught—and I opened the Club Ed forums in December.
 Freelance editing is not a get-rich-quick scheme.